New CDC mask recommendations apply differently across North Dakota, Minnesota. Here's a breakdown

 In counties with a "high" or "substantial" level of transmission — shaded in red and orange, respectively — officials say vaccinated residents should don masks in public indoor places, but vaccinated residents of counties colored in yellow or blue can still set aside face coverings.

 The agency continues to call on unvaccinated people 12 and older to seek the jab and continue masking indoors until fully immunized.

-Residents and visitors to Fargo, Bismarck, Minot and much of western North Dakota have an elevated risk of exposure to COVID-19, according to the agency's map.
-Vaccinated folks in Grand Forks and Moorhead should be relatively safe from breakthrough infections for now, but transmission levels can jump quickly.
+Residents and visitors to Bismarck, Minot and much of western North Dakota have an elevated risk of exposure to COVID-19, according to the agency's map.
+Vaccinated folks in Fargo, Grand Forks and most of Minnesota should be relatively safe from breakthrough infections for now, but transmission levels can jump quickly.

-Prior to last week, the CDC had endorsed shedding masks for vaccinated Americans in nearly all settings, but officials said the rapid spread of the highly infectious delta variant of the coronavirus and the possibility of vaccinated people spreading it necessitated a return to masking.
-The frequently changing national infection map has turned increasingly red in recent weeks — nearly 60% of the nation's counties are deemed to have "high" levels of transmission.
+Prior to Tuesday, the CDC had endorsed shedding masks for vaccinated Americans in nearly all settings, but officials said the rapid spread of the highly infectious delta variant of the coronavirus and the possibility of vaccinated people spreading it necessitated a return to masking.
+The frequently changing national infection map has turned increasingly red in recent weeks — nearly half of the nation's counties are deemed to have "high" levels of transmission.